 Weighing your products – It is important that you weigh all of your products which you are planning to sell online to overseas customers.
 As your customer add products to a shopping basket, you need to know the total weight of the order, the total weight of an order needs to be accurate so the weighing of your products must also be accurate.
-Distribution costs become much easier to calculate once your e-commerce software application knows the total weight of a given order.
+Shipping costs become much easier to calculate once your e-commerce software application knows the total weight of a given order.

 At present we have listed two main elements above which are weighing your products and a suitable postal service provider.
-Next we will look at the mechanisms required for your e-commerce store to calculate your customers postal cost accurately in real-time.
+Next, we will look at the mechanisms required for your e-commerce store to calculate your customer's postal cost accurately in real-time.

 Once you have a list of countries, I would advise you type them up in Excel or a Word document for future reference, you can then begin to start grouping these countries into zones.

 Weight banding – Once you have your preferred postal service provider(s) and you have listed all your countries into separate zones you can start to think about how you are going to charge your customer for product distribution based on the total weight of the order placed.

 |Zone Name||Start Weight||End Weight||Delivery Cost|

 The above table contains four columns Zone Name, Start Weight, End Weight and Delivery Cost.
-This table can be repeated for other zones you create the only difference will be the delivery cost that you state for each weight banding.
+This table can be repeated for other zones you create, the only difference will be the delivery cost that you state for each weight banding.